parvapatel12/Parker/README.md

 #### Contribution:

-* For contribution and there contribution see documentation.
+* For contributers and there contribution see documentation.